dawdameet/NeuroScribe/README.md

-# AILang - AI-Native Programming Language
+# NEUROSCRIBE - AI-Native Programming Language

-AILang is a YAML-like AI-native programming language designed for defining and training machine learning models with minimal Python code.
-With AILang, you can specify your entire model architecture, dataset, training parameters, and optimizations in a `.meet` configuration file, making AI development more intuitive and efficient.
+NEUROSCRIBE is a YAML-like AI-native programming language designed for defining and training machine learning models with minimal Python code.
+With NEUROSCRIBE, you can specify your entire model architecture, dataset, training parameters, and optimizations in a `.meet` configuration file, making AI development more intuitive and efficient.

 ## 🚀 Features